PasqualePerilli/fish-shell-utilities/README.md

 ## convert-mp3

 This script uses ffmpeg to convert audio files to mp3.
 Usage is simple: `convert-mp3 \path\to\audio.file`.
 This will generate an mp3 file with a frequency of 192k.

+## change-extension

+This script manipulates an input string to produce a new string.
+Should be used like so: `change-extension --input /path/to/file.pdf --extension doc` and the output will be *a string* having value: `/path/to/file.doc`. *NOTE:* this command does *NOT* alter the file system.
+Use `change-file-extension` to do that instead.